Archesyn/Snake/README.md

-# The plan is to make a simple snake game using visual studios, maybe even an shooter element once the snakes evolve.
+# The plan is to make a simple snake game using visual studios, maybe even an shooter element once the snakes evolve.Test.